gopiv95/hello-world/README.md

 hello world,
-  this is gopi working in neogrowth.
+  this is gopi working at neogrowth.